radiantlogic-v8/documentation-ia-selfmanaged/documentation/configuration/powershell-extraction.md

 The main configuration parameters are:

 - `auth_hostname`: Hostname of the server on which to upload the files.
-This is the server running the selfmanaged solution
+This is the server running the docker-compose installation of the solution
 - `auth_realmname`: The authorization realm name as defined in Keycloak.
 By default this value should be set to `brainwave`
 - `auth_tls`: Upload using https.
 This is the recommended parameter to use un a Prod environment
 - `disableUpload`: boolean value to disable zip upload, should be false to activate upload.